multiparty/jigg/README.md

 ```shell
 npm test
 ```
-You may also run an individual test on a specific circuit file:
+You may also run an individual test on a specific circuit file.
 ```shell
 node test/suite/simulate.js <circuit-file-path>
 ```
-For example, execute the following to test a computation using the 8-bit conjunction circuit:
+For example, execute the following to test a computation using the 8-bit conjunction circuit.
 ```shell
 node test/suite/simulate.js and8.txt
 ```